Sharatmaharjan/Notes/CSIT/4th Sem/OS/Unit 5: File Management.md

 * **Linear List:** A simple list of file names and pointers to their respective data blocks or inodes.
     * **Advantages:** Simple to implement.
     * **Disadvantages:** Slow search for large directories.
 Deletion can be complex.
+    * **Use Case/Example:** In early file systems or very small, simple directories.
+To find a file, the OS scans this list from beginning to end.
 * **Hash Table:** Uses a hash function to map file names to entries in a hash table, which then point to the file information.
     * **Advantages:** Very fast search and insertion on average.
     * **Disadvantages:** Collisions must be handled.
 Can be complex to resize.
+    * **Use Case/Example:** Some modern file systems might use hashing for large directories to speed up lookups.
+When searching for "document.txt", its name is hashed to quickly jump to a likely location in the table.
 * **B-Tree/B+Tree:** Used for very large directories in some high-performance file systems.
     * **Advantages:** Efficient searching, insertion, and deletion for large datasets.
     * **Disadvantages:** More complex to implement.
+    * **Use Case/Example:** Modern file systems like NTFS (Windows) and HFS+ (macOS) use B-trees for very large directories to ensure scalable performance, especially for directories with thousands of files.

 #### 5.3.4.
 Shared Files